Eucharistic theology: Irvingian churches

+In the Irvingian tradition of Restorationist Christianity, consubstantiation is taught as the explanation of how the real presence is effected in the liturgy.

 Zwinglianism

 Some Protestant groups regard the Eucharist (also called the Lord's Supper or the Lord's Table) as a symbolic meal, a memorial of the Last Supper and the Passion in which nothing miraculous occurs.
-This view is known as the Zwinglian view, after Huldrych Zwingli, a Church leader in Zürich, Switzerland during the Reformation.
-It is commonly associated with the United Church of Christ, Baptists, the Disciples of Christ and Anabaptists, such as the Mennonites.
+This view is known as the Zwinglian view, after Huldrych Zwingli, a Church leader in Zürich, Switzerland during the Reformation (though the Reformed Churches to which Zwingli belonged embraced the Calvinist view of the real spiritual presence).
+Memorialism is commonly associated with the Plymouth Brethren, certain General Baptists and the Disciples of Christ.
 Elements left over from the service may be discarded without any formal ceremony, or if feasible may be retained for use in future services.

-The successor of Zwingli in Zurich, Heinrich Bullinger, came to an agreement theologically with John Calvin.
-The Consensus Tigurinus lays out an explanation of the doctrine of the Sacraments in general, and specifically, that of Holy Communion, as the view embraced by John Calvin and leaders of the Church of Zurich who followed Zwingli.
-It demonstrates that at least the successors of Zwingli held to the real spiritual presence view most commonly attributed to Calvin and Reformed Protestantism.

 The Plymouth Brethren hold the Lord's Supper, or the Breaking of Bread, instituted in the upper room on Christ's betrayal night, to be the weekly remembrance feast enjoined on all true Christians.
 They celebrate the supper in utmost simplicity.
 Among "closed" Brethren assemblies usually any one of the brothers gives thanks for the loaf and the cup.
 In conservative "open" Brethren assemblies usually two different brothers give thanks, one for the loaf and the other for the cup.
 In liberal "open" Brethren assemblies (or churches/community chapels, etc.) sisters also participate with audible prayer.